 Schedule your screenings.
 Whether it’s an annual mammogram, a colonoscopy you’ve been putting off, or just a yearly checkup with your primary care doctor, getting regular screenings is one of the most important things you can do for your health this year.
 Don’t skip routine screenings and blood tests because you feel fine or assume you’re healthy.
 Detecting – and treating – issues at their earliest stages, before symptoms appear, ensures that you have the greatest chance of success.

 Prioritize your mental and emotional health.
 We’ve come a long way over the past few years in reducing the stigma surrounding mental health, but we need to do better.
 Doctors today want to know more about your emotional health, and it’s important to be honest with them.
 Resolve to talk to your doctor about any anxiety, stress, or depression issues you think may be affecting you.
 They can help you find the right treatment, from meditation and other relaxation techniques to talk therapy or even medication.
-Unresolved mental health issues can impact everything from your weight to heart health, so it’s critical that you give your emotional health more attention and self-care during 2019.
+Unresolved mental health issues can impact everything from your weight to heart health, so it’s critical that you give your emotional health more attention and self-care during the coming year.

 Quit embracing fads.
 From the latest diet of the week to extreme and dangerous fitness routines and “natural” supplements, “miracle” breakthroughs are generally anything but miraculous.
 If it sounds too good to be true, it almost certainly is.
 So before trying out the latest craze that promises to cure your ills and increase your energy, do a little more research.
 Is it backed by sound scientific and clinical studies?
 If so, talk to your doctor about it.
 If not – well it’s time to dismiss it and keep your focus on those habits and practices that have years of medical advocacy behind them.